 Chinese forces prepare for possible military invasion of Taiwan

-Beijing is replacing its old DF-11s and DF-15s and deploying its most advanced hypersonic missile DF-17 in the southeast coast,amid heightened tensions between China and the USworld Updated: Oct 18, 2020, 15:45 IST
+According to the sources, Beijing is replacing its old DF-11s and DF-15s and deploying its most advanced hypersonic missile DF-17 in the region.world Updated: Oct 18, 2020, 22:33 IST

-The presence of the People’s Liberation Army (PLA) is increasing in China’s southeast coast as it prepares for a possible military invasion of Taiwan, according to the defence observers cited by the South China Morning Post.
+The presence of the People’s Liberation Army is increasing in China’s southeast coast as it prepares for a possible military invasion of Taiwan, according to the defense observers cited by the South China Morning Post.

 According to the sources, Beijing is replacing its old DF-11s and DF-15s and deploying its most advanced hypersonic missile DF-17 in the region.

-“The DF-17 hypersonic missile will gradually replace the old DF-11s and DF-15s that were deployed in the southeast region for decades,” remarked the anonymous source quoted by SCMP.
+“The DF-17 hypersonic missile will gradually replace the old DF-11s and DF-15s that were deployed in the southeast region for decades,” the source was quoted by SCMP.

 “The new missile has a longer range and is able to hit targets more accurately.”